 Soil water content: Figure below shows the daily average soil water content through days.
 Meanwhile, the rainfall and irrigation events were presented as well.
-In the Figure, WC #1 to WC #3 represent three water content sensors from top to bottom in the ground.
+In the Figure 14, WC #1 to WC #3 represent three water content sensors from top to bottom in the ground.
 Water content, rainfall, and irrigation are also illustrated.
 A threshold was set for the irrigation, in this study, 0.30 m3/m3 was used for the threshold.
-As shown in Figure, the water contents were slightly different at the three depths.
+As shown in Figure 14, the water contents were slightly different at the three depths.
 The water content values from three sensors increased after a few hours of irrigation, and reached the field capacity at the end of the irrigation event.

-Soil water potential: Figure also shows the daily average soil water potential through days.
-In the Figure, WP #1, and WP #2 represent two water potential sensors from top to bottom in the ground.
+Soil water potential: Figure 15 shows the daily average soil water potential through days.
+In the Figure 15, WP #1, and WP #2 represent two water potential sensors from top to bottom in the ground.
 Water potential, rainfall, and irrigation are also illustrated.
 A threshold was set for the irrigation, in this study, -80 kPa was used for the threshold (different soil type has different threshold).
 After the irrigation event, there is an obvious change of the soil water potential, which went close to -10 kPa.
 The water content reached the field capacity at the end of the irrigation event.

 In the late season (September to Middle of October), we reduced the irrigation event to avoid crop cracking.
 We can see that the water potential is more sensitive than water content sensors.
 Even the water content readings only slightly lower than 0.3, while the water potential readings could rapidly drop to big numbers.
-Figure 3 shows the hourly soil water moisture change during an irrigation event.
-As shown in the figure, it took some time for the readings of the sensors to change after the irrigation starting, that because the sensors were at certain depth underground.
+Figure 16 shows the hourly soil water moisture change during an irrigation event.
+As shown in the figure 16, it took some time for the readings of the sensors to change after the irrigation starting, that because the sensors were at certain depth underground.
 Therefore, the location of the sensors to the emitters could be critical for how fast the changing of readings.

-ET-based irrigation: as shown in figure, the daily ET, estimated deficit based on the calculated ET, irrigation and rainfall are presented from early June to the middle of October.
+ET-based irrigation: as shown in Figure 17, the daily ET, estimated deficit based on the calculated ET, irrigation and rainfall are presented from early June to the middle of October.
 In our calculation, if the rainfall/irrigation was larger than the current water deficit, the value of water deficit was set to zero at the end of the day.

 |Irrigation strategies||Overall water use (inch)||Crop yield/tree (kg)||Crop size (g)||Hardness (Kg)||Soluble solids (Brix)|